 We live in a world where our online life consumes a large part of our time.
 Subsequently, we often spend a lot of time with people without really being close to them.
 The Frits Hansen Analog table counteracts this trend by bringing us closer together.
 This intention is where the table, which was designed by Jaime Hayon, got its name.

 Analog table: multifunctional and social

-Analog is available in two sizes and five editions: as table for 6 or 8 people and with a table top in white laminate, oak wood and walnut veneer.
+it can be used as a dining table, desk, conference table or to for a comfortable get-together after work with 6 to 8 people – a new hub for any living space.
+Analog is available in two sizes and five editions: as a table for 6 or 8 people and with a table top in white laminate, oak wood or walnut veneer.